magoyette/software-development-readings/README.md

 - Robert Martin, [The Frenzied Panic of Rushing](https://8thlight.com/blog/uncle-bob/2013/03/11/TheFrenziedPanicOfRushing.html).
 A blog post about why TDD does not slow down development.
 - Robert Martin, [The Pragmatics of TDD](https://8thlight.com/blog/uncle-bob/2013/03/06/ThePragmaticsOfTDD.html).
 A blog post about when TDD should be used.
 - Robert Martin, [When Should You Think?](https://8thlight.com/blog/uncle-bob/2014/03/11/when-to-think.html).
 A blog post about TDD and thinking before coding.

+### Test Doubles

+- Robert Martin, [When to Mock](https://8thlight.com/blog/uncle-bob/2014/05/10/WhenToMock.html).
+A blog post about when mocks should be used.